redoxeon/redoxeon/README.md

 ### I'm Michael Harding!

-I am slowly persuing a Master's Degree in Computer Science at Utah Valley University.
+I am slowly persuing a Bachelor's Degree in Computer Science at Utah Valley University.
 My brain thinks in Rust now (I've been fully converted).
 By day, I do fullstack web development.
 By night, I work at honing my rust skills.

 ### Socials